ocramz/htmx-plotly/README.md

 * `hx-swap="none"` don't mutate the DOM with the result (we need to call the Plotly API instead)
 * `plot-id="my-plot"` ID of the DOM element that hosts the Plotly chart.

-Example: here we make an `<a>` text link trigger the chart update:
+Example: here we make an `<a>` text link trigger the update of the plot within element `my-plot`:

 ```html
 <a href="#" hx-ext="htmx-plotly" hx-post="/get-data" hx-swap="none" plot-id="my-plot"><h1>UPDATE</h1></a>
 ```

-### Setup
+### Setup (frontend)

-Plotly needs an empty div element as well as a script tag to initialize its plot
+Plotly charts need an empty div element as well as a script tag for initialization:

 ```html
 <div id="my-plot"></div>